oiax/tgweb/README.md

 ### Embedding property values in a template

-The value of a predefined property can be embedded into a template by the `<tg-prop>` element.
+The value of a predefined property can be embedded into a template by the `<tg:prop>` element.

 ```html
 ---